-When used under the usual conditions of medical practice, the service/technology should be reasonably expected to satisfy the criteria of Medical Necessity.
+When used under the usual conditions of medical practice, the service/technology should be reasonably expected to satisfy the criteria of paragraphs (c) and (d) of this subsection.
 For Members enrolled in approved clinical trials, preventative medical costs are covered under the plan.
-Approved clinical trials are phase I, phase II, phase III or phase IV clinical trials conducted in relation to the prevention, detection, or treatment of cancer or other life threatening disease or condition and is one of the following:
+Approved clinical trials are phase II, phase III or phase IV clinical trials conducted in relation to the prevention, detection, or treatment of cancer or other life threatening disease or condition and is one of the following: